Kamala Harris, the Obamas, Hollywood stars react to Chadwick Boseman’s death: ‘This is a crushing blow’

 “This young man’s dedication was awe-inspiring, his smile contagious, his talent unreal,” Bassett said in a statement.
 “So I pay tribute to a beautiful spirit, a consummate artist, a soulful brother…’thou aren’t not dead but flown afar…’ All you possessed, Chadwick, you freely gave.
 Rest now, sweet prince. #WakandaForever.”

 More people from the MCU grieved on social media.
-Tom Holland, who plays Spider-Man, spotlighted Boseman visiting children in the hospital and called him “a role model not only to me on set, but to millions of others around the world.”
+Tom Holland, who plays Spider-Man, spotlighted Boseman’s visiting children in the hospital and called him “a role model not only to me on set, but to millions of others around the world.”

 Many more famous figures mourned and shared their memories: